Photo by Ephraim Mayrena from Unsplash

 WHEN YOU TELL THE WORLD ABOUT YOUR GOALS, YOU ARE MORE LIKELY TO:

-9 COMPELLING REASONS TELLING ANYONE ABOUT YOUR GOALS IS A GRAVE MISTAKE:
+9 COMPELLING REASONS HOW TELLING YOUR GOALS TO OTHERS CAN BE A GRAVE MISTAKE:

 NOT EVERYONE IS HAPPY FOR YOU